lupyuen/lupyuen.github.io/src/display.md

     (Be careful with SPI Phase on BL602...
 It doesn't work the way we expect.
 [See this](https://lupyuen.github.io/articles/spi#spi-phase-looks-sus))

-1.  __SPI Frequency is 4 MHz__: This is the maximum SPI Frequency for BL602...
-Because we want to blast pixels the fastest speed possible to ST7789.
+1.  __SPI Frequency is 5 MHz__: Why bump up the SPI Frequency?
+To blast pixels the fastest speed possible to ST7789!

+    BL602 supports up to __40 MHz__ for SPI Frequency...
+But __5 MHz__ is the maximum SPI Frequency that was tested OK for my setup.
+(Beyond that the SPI Transfer hangs)

+    If you're having problems with SPI Transfers (like hanging), reduce the SPI Frequency.
+(Lowest SPI Frequency is 200 kHz)

 This part is also specific to ST7789...